ITIXO/MediatR.Extensions.AttributedBehaviors/README.md

 [MediatRBehavior(typeof(MySecondPipelineBehavior<MyRequest, MyReturnType>))]
 public class MyRequest : IRequest<MyReturnType> { }
 ```
-You immediately see all the behaviors your request passes through! no need to search in `Service Collection Extension` and matching data types to see what behaviors are in use.
+You immediately see all the behaviors your request passes through in order as they are specified.
+No need to search in your code base for behaviors installation to see what behaviors are used.

 # Install